 - No later than November 15, APRT presents its report to the Council and the Associate Provost.
 The final report includes both commendations and recommendations.
-OIE will provide a template for the final report. - The Associate Provost shares APRT's report with the Dean, Department Chair, and faculty for a check of errors in fact. - The Department Chair submits any corrections of errors in fact to the Associate Provost within five (5) business days of receipt. - If errors are relevant to recommendations, the Associate Provost returns corrected report to the
+OAA will provide a template for the final report. - OAA shares APRT's report with the Dean, Department Chair, and faculty for a check of errors in fact. - The Department Chair submits any corrections of errors in fact to OAA within five (5) business days of receipt.

-- Council, who has the option to amend the final report. - The final report from the Council must be completed and submitted to the Associate Provost and Department Chair by November 30. - Using the final report, the Department drafts a strategic action plan.
-OIE will provide a template for the strategic action plan. - The Department Chair reviews the strategic action plan draft with the Dean and discusses resources and timelines for achieving actionable goals. - The Department Chair revises strategic action plan as necessary and presents to faculty for approval. - The Department Chair submits the faculty-approved strategic action plan to the Associate Provost. - The Associate Provost distributes the final report and the strategic action plan to the Provost, Graduate Dean, and OIE Director. - The Associate Provost schedules a final meeting with the Provost before February 28. - The Department Chair and Dean present the strategic action plan to the Provost with the Associate Provost(s), Graduate Dean, OIE Director, and others attending.
-OIE will provide a PowerPoint template for the final meeting with the Provost. - The OIE Director and Graduate Dean (if applicable) comment on process, report, and/or strategic action plan. - The Provost comments on the strategic action plan in terms of feasibility as well as its alignment with institutional priorities.
+- If errors are relevant to recommendations, OAA returns corrected report to the Council, who has the option to amend the final report. - The final report from the Council must be completed and submitted to OAA and Department Chair by November 30. - Using the final report, the Department (chair, faculty and staff) drafts a strategic action plan.
+OAA will provide a template for the strategic action plan. - The Department Chair reviews the strategic action plan draft with the Dean and discusses resources and timelines for achieving actionable goals. - The Department Chair revises strategic action plan as necessary and presents to faculty for approval. - The Department Chair submits the faculty-approved strategic action plan to OAA. - OAA distributes the final report and the strategic action plan to the Provost, Graduate Dean, and OIE Director. - OAA schedules a final meeting with the Provost before February 28. - The Department Chair and Dean present the strategic action plan to the Provost with the Associate Provost(s), Graduate Dean, OIE Director, and others attending.
+OAA will provide a PowerPoint template for the final meeting with the Provost. - The Provost, as well as others in attendance, at the final meeting comment on the strategic action plan in terms of feasibility as well as its alignment with institutional priorities.